kanopi/wp-ajax-boilerplate/README.txt

 > The following WP_Query params can be applied to ajax-loop output in 3 ways
    1. As a get-param with a `ajax_` prefix, ex: `?ajax_post_type=cpt_one,cpt_two`
    1. As a data-attribute on the parent `.wpqjx-wrap[data-query_var][data-query_val]`
-   1. Lastly at runtime via the filters interface , `.wpqjx-filter .wpqjx-filter--option[data-query_var][data-query_val]` * note that these filter locally when inside of a `.wpqjx-wrap` parent element and apply & remove get-params when placed outside
+   1. Lastly at runtime via the filters interface , `.wpqjx-filter .wpqjx-filter[data-query_var][data-query_val]` * note that these filter locally when inside of a `.wpqjx-wrap` parent element and apply & remove get-params when placed outside

 - post_type (Array, post_type strings)
 - post_status (Array, post_status strings)